What is OSB?

 Advertisement

 OSB uses the wood from trees that grow quickly and sustainably, like aspen poplar, southern yellow pine and mixed hardwood species.
-The process of making OSB involves cutting the logs into strands that are then dried, organized and treated with wax and binders.
+The process of making OSB involves cutting the logs into strands that are then dried, organized and treated with wax, resins, and waterproof heat cured adhesives.
 To form panels, these strands are grouped into big sheets and pressurized at a high temperature.

-OSB has come into fashion as a product with the same purpose and function as plywood -- so OSB and plywood compete in the marketplace.
-Click to the next page to hear whether experts vote for OSB or plywood in the battle of what is the best product for construction.
+OSB has come into fashion as a product with the same purpose and function as plywood — so OSB and plywood compete in the marketplace.

 Advertisement